A New Year, a New UT Health Austin

 UT Health Austin’s Cancer Fertility Preservation service is the first comprehensive fertility preservation service in Central Texas available to meet patients (13 years and older) with a cancer diagnosis who are undergoing a variety of treatment plans, including radiation, chemotherapy, and bone marrow transplant.
 We look at each case individually and encourage discussing any personal treatment preferences you might have, including religious beliefs, cultural beliefs, emotional effects, prognosis, odds of success with future fertility, and genetic risks, to best educate you on a variety of fertility preservation services available to you and your family.
 We continue to evaluate and monitor fertility post-treatment, and we are available to discuss options with you even if you did not receive an evaluation from us pre-treatment.

 UT Health Austin’s Complex Contraception service offers diagnosis, treatment, and management of complex contraception concerns in patients (13 years and older).
-If you have medical factors that may complicate your contraception options, we also provide alternative methods of contraception, including, but not limited to, long-acting, reversible contraception and sterilization.
+Contraception, also referred to as birth control, is a term used to describe the use of various methods or techniques to prevent pregnancy.
+If you have medical factors that may complicate your contraceptive options or a history of difficulty with the placement or removal of a previous contraceptive implant or device, we provide alternative methods of contraception, including but not limited to, long-acting, reversible contraception and sterilization.

 A full-service H-E-B Pharmacy is located on the first floor of the Health Transformation Building (HTB), which also houses the UT Health Austin clinical practice.
 This full-service pharmacy is staffed with licensed pharmacy professionals and offers all the resources and quality service Texans have come to expect from the H-E-B brand.
 In addition to supporting the prescription needs of UT Health Austin patients, the pharmacy is open to the public for their pharmaceutical needs.

 UT Health Austin’s Imaging Center is a part of the whole-person focus you receive from our specialty care teams.
 There is no need to make an appointment days or weeks in advanced or leave to get your imaging done at another location.
-If your provider orders an imaging study, in most cases, your imaging can be done as part of your scheduled appointment.
+If your provider orders an imaging study, in most cases, your imaging can be performed as part of your scheduled appointment.
 By offering the services you need at the time of your appointment, this efficient, collaborative model of care helps to save you precious time.
-The Imaging Center offers diagnostic X-rays, which include the upper body and lower body, and diagnostic studies, which include bone densitometry, fluoroscopy studies, 3D mammography, ultrasound, and other diagnostic X-ray studies, as well as advanced imaging options, which include computed tomography (CT), positron emission tomography—computed tomography (PET/CT), and magnetic resonance imaging (MRI).

 UT Health Austin’s Integrated Behavioral Health service is comprised of licensed clinical social workers, dietitians, and a behavioral health pharmacist, who work alongside medical specialists to treat the whole patient, not just their physical symptoms.
 These three disciplines function as an integral part of the UT Health Austin clinics and provide a variety of services, including managing and coping with everyday stress, crisis intervention, and counseling as well as health insurance advocacy and help obtaining housing assistance, financial assistance, and legal assistance, to ensure you are receiving the highest quality of care and support.
 We understand that both medical and behavioral health factors play a significant role in enhancing your social and physical functioning and overall well-being.